teomotun/Pewlett-Hackard-Employee-Database/README.md

     Sketched out an ERD of the tables using [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 2. Data Engineering:
-    Create a table schema for each of the six CSV files and imported each CSV file into the corresponding SQL table.
+    Created a table schema for each of the six CSV files and imported each CSV file into the corresponding SQL table.

 3. Data Analysis:
     Analyzed the data to get the following: